Tapad/tapad-android-sdk/ad-serving/README.md

 ### Customizing the AdView

 Note that we're hiding the `AdView` by default.
 The view will automatically show itself when an ad is available and hide itself if not (e.g, network connectivity issues).
 This behaviour can be customized by overriding the `onMarkupLoaded()` and `onNoMarkupAvailable()` methods.
-If you need more advanced customization, you can, of course, build your own based on it's source.
+If you need more advanced customization, you can, of course, build your own based on the source of those methods.

 # Using your own WebViews